 Conclusion

 In many cases, varicose veins only cause mild discomfort and the symptoms can be managed by maintaining a healthy weight, exercising regularly, avoiding standing for a long period of time and wearing compression stockings.
-However, in some cases, they may require serious treatment.
+However, in some cases, they may require varicose veins surgery.

-Even if your symptoms are not severe, we still recommend you contact your doctor who will advise you on the most appropriate course of action to avoid serious complications in the future.
+Even if your symptoms are not severe, we still recommend you contact your doctor who will advise you on whether varicose veins surgery is the most appropriate course of action to avoid serious complications in the future.
+By being aware of varicose vein removal cost, you will be better equipped to make a final decision which gives you the best possible outcome.